Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Acting: This employee class applies to an appointment for a limited time to fill a vacancy that occurs in a faculty position to which primarily administrative duties have been assigned.
 The appointee may or may not receive compensation for the additional or replacement duties.
 The appointment time will not be counted as tenure-earning service unless the University notifies the employee in writing otherwise at the time of appointment.

-Adjunct: This employee class applies to temporary appointments extended to persons of satisfactory professional qualifications who perform temporary teaching, research, or other functions in connection with established programs.
+Adjunct: This employee class applies to temporary appointments extended to persons of satisfactory professional qualifications (see FSU Policy 3A-2, Policy for Credentialing Faculty Members) who perform temporary teaching, research, or other functions in connection with established programs.
 Such persons are appointed for one academic term at a time, are normally compensated on a per-course or per-activity basis, and are compensated from Other Personal Services (OPS) funds.
 Adjuncts may not be employed for more than 50 percent FTE throughout a year (fall semester through summer semester) or full-time for more than 26 weeks of a year, unless approved by the president or president’s designee on an individual basis due to special circumstances.
 Time spent in such an appointment shall not be counted as tenure-earning service.
-The “Visiting-in-Lieu-of Adjunct” class is used for those persons who teach graduate level courses.
+The “Visiting-in-Lieu-of Adjunct” class is used for those persons who teach graduate level courses, as long as they have been granted Graduate Teaching status.

 Affiliate: This employee class applies to those situations where a faculty member appointed in one department or unit participates in some functions of other departments or units.
 Compensation is not provided with this appointment.